Northern Iran: People and language

 The northern provinces of Iran are the motherland and fatherland of the Tabari people (Mazandarani and Katul people), Gilaks, Talashes, Tats, and the majority of the population of these three provinces are the Tabaris (Mazandarani and Katul people), Gilaks, Talashes, and Tats, who speak the language They speak Tabari (Mazandarani and Katuli), Gilaki language, Talshi language and Tati language.
 In addition to their mother tongue, the people of northern Iran also speak Persian.Iran is a very diverse country.
 "Dialect wise" there are different sub-languages and dialects of native speakers in the north of Iran as well the rest of the country.
 From the east to the west there are five major languages and hundreds of local dialects.
 If you talk to a native Iranian "north of Iran" are only the provinces on the south side of Caspian Sea which are Gilān, Māzandarān and Golestān, the last one has been separated from Māzandarān province at 1997.
-Here is the map of Iran with its provinces.
 Despite Iranian opinion of the north of Iran, Khorāsan at the east and the two Āzerbāijāns at the west side of Iran are geographically at the north of Iran, therefore, their languages have been included in this article.

 From the northeast, Khorasan which is a large province laid out from the north to the middle south of Iran and is a neighbor to the Afghanistan border.
 The language from the north to the south of this province changes drastically, In the north of Khorāsan people speak “Ghaz Turkish” going from the north to the middle of the province, the dialect changes to some sort of Arabic which belonged to an old Iraqi Arabic language.
 This language has been mixed drastically with Persian language which makes it impossible for an Arab speaker to understand it.
 There are some Kurdish speakers in the north of khorāsan as well.